 BATH, England — Relaxation is a valuable commodity in today’s fast-paced culture.
 More and more people all over the world are reporting increased bouts of anxiety and stress, prompting many developers to release mindfulness smartphone apps intended to help users control their breathing, calm down, and practice meditation.
 Besides the obvious irony associated with using a smartphone to quell anxiety, a surprising study out of the United Kingdom has found that playing smartphone video games may be better for mental health than mindfulness apps.

-Conducted at University College London and The University of Bath, the study concluded that smartphone shape-fitting games (think Tetris) can relieve more stress after a hard day’s work than mindfulness apps that prompt breathing or meditation activities.
+Conducted at University College London and The University of Bath, the study concluded that smartphone shape-fitting games (think Tetris or even Solitaire) can relieve more stress after a hard day’s work than mindfulness apps that prompt breathing or meditation activities.

 Researchers conducted two experiments for the study.
 First, 45 students completed a 15-minute math test and were then given either a smartphone game, a mindfulness app, or a fidget spinner for 10-minutes to help them unwind.
 The study participants who played a game reported feeling more energized and less tired, while participants in the other two experimental groups reported feeling more lethargic.